 Starting from the rack, wedged under the bar, lift it with the push of the legs and, keeping the core rigid, take a step or two back (no more, which is a waste of energy) and go down under the parallel without lifting the heels!

 The same procedure is done as in the air squat but holding a barbell.
 It is very important to keep the elbows upwards by supporting the bar in front of the body, precisely above the chest.

 Do the squatting movement, keeping your back straight, elbows high and feet hip-width with your toes slightly out.
 Never take your heels off the ground!

-We have created an article for the perfect execution of the Front Squat.
+We have created an article and following the best practices for the perfect execution of the Front Squat.

 A very difficult skill; it is recommended to try it only when you have mastered the air squat and the front squat perfectly.

 It is a perfect movement to train the core, as it will take all the abdominal contraction to conquer the lift and go below the parallel.

 The position?
 Barbell above the head, in line with the shoulders, pelvis and knees.
 Compared to the head, the load is slightly further back to allow for a more controllable “joint”.